On superstatistics and black hole quasinormal modes: Black holes and non-extensive entropies that only depend on the probability.

 The number of microstates of the configurations in a punctured sphere is

-where $j_n$ is the spin label of such punctures, and $N$ are the number of the punctures. {In order to find a lower bound for the number of states, we consider the minimum value of the spin labels for all of them at the same time, $j_{min}$}, then the product (\ref{omega}) results in the relation
+where $j_n$ is the spin label of such punctures, and $N$ are the number of the punctures.
+Because the most important contributions come from configurations that satisfy $j_n=j_{min}$, Eq.(\ref{omega}) takes the simpler form

 The number of punctures $N$ is given by the ratio $A/\Delta A$,

 Now we can write $\Omega$ in terms of $j_{min}$ and the area of the event horizon,